tire2e/notebook-image-builder/README.md

 * **Docker Engine**: Ensure you have Docker Engine installed on your local system
 * **Make**: Ensure GNU make utility is installed on your local system
 * A Docker Image that you want to make compatible with TIR Notebooks
-* E2E Container Registry Setup on MyAccount
+* E2E Container Registry setup on TIR

 ### Steps to make your image compatible with TIR Notebooks
 1. Clone this repository on your local system